 So, where does automation come into the picture?

-Automation greatly improves the workload for all of these stakeholders.
+Automation greatly improves the workload for all of these stakeholders and allows the project manager to see the workflow more clearly and avoid bottlenecks.
 Procurement automation impacts anybody who is involved in the following business processes:

 - Purchase requisition.
 When someone in your company requests new materials, the request form contains what needs to be fulfilled, those in charge of purchasing find the vendors and guides the requisition through the process.
 Automated procurement uses electronic data capture to ensure purchase requests are accurate.

 - Purchase orders.
 Requisitions once approved become purchase orders.
 Automation tools make sure that all the needs outlined by the stakeholders are listed.
 They also validate the data by comparing the purchase order to the related id number, order receipt, and invoice.
 Any discrepancies should be reported to management.

 - Invoices.
 An invoice submitted by a vendor is processed in procurement, where it becomes a digital document.
 This type of record is easy to search through and find discrepancies.
 Finally, it is forwarded to the next step of the process, final payout.

 - Vendor management.
 Improving the relationship with your vendors and suppliers means following up on potential issues like missing information and delays.
 An automated platform enhances your ability to collaborate with vendors.

 - Contracts.
 Another important task is the collection and processing of contracts throughout the business.
 The best strategy is to keep everything centralized so that procurement teams can find changes in terms and conditions quickly.
 A procurement solution additionally monitors the fulfillment of terms and notifies you of upcoming expirations.